 Trying to tell the difference between Fancy and Dumbo rats can be challenging.
 They both share more similarities than differences because one is a variety of the other.
 However, there are still characteristics that set them apart, which we will explain in this article.

 Before deciding to adopt a pet rat, there are a few things any prospective owner should know.
-Physical characteristics, as well as expected behavior and temperament, should be taken into consideration before adopting a Fancy or Dumbo rat.
+Physical characteristics, as well as expected behavior and temperament, should be taken into consideration before adopting a Fancy rat or a Dumbo rat.